marten-seemann/base-drafts/draft-ietf-quic-transport.md

 QUIC versions that the server supports.

 The negotiated_version field is the version that is in use.
-This MUST be set by the server to the value that is on the Initial packet that it accepts (not an Initial packet that triggers a Retry or Version Negotiation packet).
+This MUST be set by the server to the value that is on the Client Initial packet that it accepts (not a Client Initial packet that triggers a Retry or Version Negotiation packet).
 A client that receives a negotiated_version that does not match the version of QUIC that is in use MUST terminate the connection with a VERSION_NEGOTIATION_ERROR error code.

 The server includes a list of versions that it would send in any version negotiation packet ({{packet-version}}) in the supported_versions field.
 The